testing-library/react-testing-library/README.md

 // hidden-message.js
 import React from 'react'

-// NOTE: React Testing Library works with React Hooks _and_ classes just as well
+// NOTE: React Testing Library works well with React Hooks and classes.
-// and your tests will be the same however you write your components. function HiddenMessage({children}) {
+// Your tests will be the same regardless of how you write your components. function HiddenMessage({children}) {
   const [showMessage, setShowMessage] = React.useState(false)
   return (